-Our strategy pertains to one of stock selection, favouring undervalued growth with emerging markets exposure and/or highly cash generative (and shareholder-returning) businesses and against this background it is possible to identify a strong range of candidates - in the UK, for example, Aggreko, Compass Group, GSK, Reckitt Benckiser and Vodafone to name but a few.
-Investors in these five names have been rewarded by an average share price return of 20.2% year-to-date (some 14 points ahead of the All-Share), combined with a mean dividend yield of 3.4%.
+Our strategy pertains to one of stock selection, favouring undervalued growth with emerging markets exposure and/or highly cash generative (and shareholder-returning) businesses and against this background it is possible to identify a strong range of candidates - in the UK, for example, Aggreko, Compass Group, GSK, Reckitt Benckiser and Vodafone.
+Investors in these five names have been rewarded by an average share price return of 19.7% during 2010 (some 10.5 points ahead of the All-Share), combined with a mean dividend yield of 3.4%.

 Beyond such best-in-class businesses, as mentioned previously, our concerns relate to sustainability.
 There is only a finite amount of cost-cutting and leverage gains companies can bring to bear in the absence of top-line growth.
 Revenue improvement, such as it is, may also be likely further undermined going forward by rising inflation.
-A number of consumer-facing businesses in particular (e.g. Marks & Spencer, Next) as well as some global industrial players (e.g. ArcelorMittal) are already warning of this risk and whether cash-constrained consumers and corporates will accept input-cost pass-through and continue to spend remains highly uncertain.
+A number of consumer-facing businesses in particular (eg Marks & Spencer, Next) as well as some global industrial players (eg ArcelorMittal) are already warning of this risk and whether cash-constrained consumers and corporates will accept input-cost pass-through and continue to spend remains highly uncertain.

 After the robustness of the Q3 reporting season, we are also concerned that there may perhaps be undue optimism levels ahead of the impending fourth-quarter reporting season.
-With internal planning and budgeting likely to complete soon, the next two months will also likely see companies issuing guidance for 2011 for the first time.
-Again, we see here some risk for disappointment.
+With internal planning and budgeting likely to complete soon, the next two months will also likely see companies issuing 2011 guidance for the first time.
+Again, we see here some risk of disappointment.